Dedicated To Saving Local Turtles

 - Adjacent uplands are vital for overwintering and estivation

-- Studies have suggested that these pond turtles may be genetically different in different watersheds
+- Studies have suggested that SW pond turtles may be genetically different in different watersheds

 - Most active when water temperature is above 59 degrees fahrenheit